ytang/welly/README.md

 Welly is a client for terminal BBS (Bulletin Board Systems), such as MITBBS, NewSMTH, and PTT.
-It supports both Telnet and SSH (Version 1 & 2).
+It supports Telnet, SSH (Version 1 & 2), and WebSocket.

 Welly is optimized for both Macs with Apple silicon and Intel-based Macs.